 Camping in West Glacier

-Most people enter the park through West Glacier, mostly because the bustling towns of Whitefish, Kalispell, and Columbia Falls are located on this side of the park.
+Most people enter the park through West Glacier, mostly because the bustling towns of Whitefish, Kalispell, and Columbia Falls are located on the west side of the park.
 You’ll find numerous lodging options, restaurants, and stores in these towns.
 As you work your way toward West Glacier, the amenities start to thin out, and the scenery starts to get better!

 After entering the park through the West Entrance, you’ll be within close reach of the Apgar Village Visitor Center, Lake McDonald, and the Going-to-the-Sun Road.